King County Democrats chair Bailey Stober resigns amid harassment allegations

 After a marathon 13-hour party meeting Sunday, 26-year-old Stober announced his resignation.
 He was accused of “harassment, intimidation and creation of a hostile work environment,” according to a memo by three vice chairs of the local party organization.

-Bailey Stober, the embattled chair of the King County Democrats, resigned Sunday after two months of battling calls to step down amid allegations that he’d harassed and bullied the party’s former executive director.
+Bailey Stober, the embattled chair of the King County Democrats, resigned Sunday after two months of calls to step down amid allegations that he’d harassed and bullied the party’s former executive director, Natalia Koss Vallejo.

-The resignation came at the end of a 13-hour party meeting in which the accusations were debated in a trial-like proceeding.
+The resignation came at the end of a 13-hour party meeting in which the accusations were hashed out in an internal, trial-like proceeding.
+Stober quit after being found guilty in that proceeding of five violations, including improperly firing Koss Vallejo, conduct unbecoming an officer, creation of a hostile-work environment, and spending party funds without proper authorization, according to Bevin McLeod, a member of the county party executive board.

 Most Read Local Stories